Khathiar–Gir dry deciduous forests: Fauna

-Mount Abu's range of habitats, including dry thorn forests and its relict semi-evergreen forests, make it an important area for birds.
+Mount Abu's range of habitats, including dry thorn forests and its relict semi-evergreen forests, makes it an important area for birds.
 The mountain is home to two Critically Endangered species, the white-rumped vulture (Gyps bengalensis) and long-billed vulture (Gyps indicus), and two Vulnerable species, the green munia (Amandava formosa) and white-naped tit (Machlolophus nuchalis).
 Mount Aravalli is home to the northernmost population of grey junglefowl (Gallus sonneratii), a mostly southern Indian species.
 The Aravalli red spurfowl (Galloperdix spadicea caurina) is a subspecies of red spurfowl endemic to the Aravalli Range, with its largest population on and around Mount Abu.